galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 # Regression

-For classification the targets are discreet.
+For classification, the targets are discreet.
 But, when the targets in a dataset are real-values (real numbers), the machine learning task becomes [regression](https://en.wikipedia.org/wiki/Regression_analysis).
 Each sample in the dataset has a real-valued output or target.
 Figure [6](#figure-6) shows how a (regression) curve is fit which explains most of the data points (blue balls).
 Here, the curve is a straight line (red).
 The regression task is to learn this curve which explains the underlying distribution of the data points.
 The target for a new sample will lie on the curve learned by the regression task.
 The algorithms which are used for regression tasks are called regressors.
 A regressor learns the mapping between the features of a dataset row and its target value.
 Inherently, it tries to fit a curve for the targets.
 This curve can be linear (straight line curve) or non-linear.
 In this part of the tutorial, we will perform regression on [body density](https://rstudio-pubs-static.s3.amazonaws.com/65314_c0d1e5696cdd4e93a3784ea67f9e3d34.html) dataset.

 ![regression](images/regression.png "Regression fit through data points.
 These data points are the targets of the training dataset.
 A curve is learned which best explains all these points.
 The target for a new sample will lie along the curve learned by the regression task.")

 ## Data upload

-The dataset contains information about body density.
-It includes 14 features like body density underwater, age, weight, height, neck circumference and so on.
+The dataset contains information about the human [body density](https://rstudio-pubs-static.s3.amazonaws.com/65314_c0d1e5696cdd4e93a3784ea67f9e3d34.html).
+It includes 14 features like underwater body density, age, weight, height, neck circumference and so on.
 The target is the percent body fat.
 The aim of the task is to learn a mapping between several body features and fat content inside the human body.
 Using this learning, the body fat percentage can be predicted using other features.
 To execute this task, we will need training and test datasets.
-Again, we will also prepare another test dataset with targets included to evaluate the regression performance. `body_fat_train.tsv` dataset is used as the training dataset and `body_fat_test.tsv` as the test dataset.
-The dataset `body_fat_test_labels.tsv` contains the true targets for the test dataset (`body_fat_test.tsv`).
+Again, we will also prepare another test dataset with targets included to evaluate the regression performance. `body_fat_train` dataset is used as the training dataset and `body_fat_test` as the test dataset.
+The dataset `body_fat_test_labels` contains the true targets for the test dataset (`body_fat_test`).

 > ### {% icon hands_on %} Hands-on: Data upload
 >